Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 11and many false prophets will appear and deceive many people.

 Fulfilled!
-Matthew 24:11 Commentary: Many People were bribed to act as Prophets declaring Victory to the Jews during the Jewish War.
+Preterist Interpretation, Exposition and Commentary of Matthew 24:11: Many People were bribed to act as Prophets declaring Victory to the Jews during the Jewish War.

 The false prophets who deceived many people in v.
 11 are mentioned in The Wars of the Jews: